USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 At present most objects are created in parameter space.
 This distinction is only important on a curvilinear grid.

 When defining geometry using the input file, 3-tuples are often used to specify spatial coordinates.
-The meaning of the tuple components depends on the coordinate system, as shown in Table I.
+The meaning of the tuple components depends on the coordinate system, as shown in Table I.  If a 4-tuple is used, it is the same except the *first* component is time.

 .. csv-table:: Table I. Input File Tuple Coordinate Mappings.
 	:header: "System", "Tuple Order", "Comment"